Banshee1221/markdown-cv/index.md

 - __• HPC__ = High Performance Computing
 - __• UWC__ = University of the Western Cape

+### HISP OpenStack Deployment Consulting
+`CHPC`
+- __(2019 - 2020)__ HISP and the CHPC entered into an agreement for consulting on OpenStack cloud deployment.
+- Duties included:
+- • Evaluation of existing hardware infrastructure and suggestion on how to best have it fit an OpenStack design.
+- • Conceptual network design and layout for the OpenStack control plane and cloud network.
+- • Configuration of aspects of network switching equipment: Configuring switchports ports for VLAN access, configuring MLAG on Mellanox switches.
+- • Deployment of MAAS provisioning server and high-available configuration thereof.
+- • Deploying the OpenStack platform using Kolla and Kolla-ansible.
+- • Providing training and documentation to the team during and after the deployment.

 ### Student Cluster Competition
 `CHPC`
 - __(2020)__ Due to the coronavirus pandemic, the CHPC needed to move their student cluster competition online.